LiorSinai/liorsinai.github.io/_posts/2023-01-04-denoising-diffusion-3-guidance.md

 ## Guided diffusion
 ### Conditioning

-We already have time embeddings and we can include other sorts of embeddings to it.
+We already have time embeddings and we can combine other sorts of embeddings with it.
 These embeddings can be added, multiplied or concatenated to the time embeddings.
-So instead of estimating the noise $\epsilon_\theta(x_t, t)$ we'll estimate $\epsilon_\theta(x_t, t, y)$ where $y$ is the label of the class, or $\epsilon_\theta(x_t, t, c)$ where $c$ are the conditioning parameters (text embeddings).
+So instead of estimating the noise $\epsilon_\theta(x_t | t)$ we'll estimate $\epsilon_\theta(x_t | t, y)$ where $y$ is the label of the class, or $\epsilon_\theta(x_t | t, c)$ where $c$ are the conditioning parameters (text embeddings).

 It is still useful for this guided model to generate random samples.
 This gives it backwards compatibility with our previous code and as we'll see shortly, gives us a reference point for increasing the conditioning signal.
 We can do this by passing a special label denoting the empty set $\emptyset$.
-During training we sometimes randomly change the label to the empty set label so that model learns to associate it with "random choice".
+During training we sometimes randomly change the label to the empty set label so that model learns to associate it with random choice.

 In practice the first column of the embedding matrix (label 0 in Python or label 1 in Julia) is reserved for the empty set and the rest are used for the classes.

 ### Classifier-free guidance

 Conditioning on its own works well enough for the toy problems in this blog series.
-However for text-to-image models we need a stronger signal, and so need a way of enforcing this conditioning.
+However for text-to-image models we need a stronger signal, and so need a way of amplifying this conditioning.
 This is known as guidance.

 [Ho-2020]: https://arxiv.org/abs/2006.11239